Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Mean-Payoff Value Function

 Now, consider what happens if $\edgesNonZero \subsetneq \edges$.
 Then, if $\playerTwo$ uses an arbitrary strategy, he can take edges of probability zero, i.e., in $\edges \setminus \edgesNonZero$, either staying in the EC, or leaving it.
 In both cases, this must be taken into account in order to satisfy Eq.~\eqref{eq:thresholdWC} as it may involve dangerous weights (recall that zero-probability edges are not considered when an EC is classified as winning or not).
 Fortunately, if this were to occur, $\playerOne$ could switch to a worst-case winning memoryless strategy, which exists in all states thanks to the preprocessing, to preserve the worst-case requirement.
 Regarding the expected value (Eq.~\eqref{eq:thresholdExp}), this has no impact as it occurs with probability zero against $\stratStoch$.
 The strategy to follow in winning ECs hence adds this reaction procedure to the combined strategy: we call it the \textit{witness-and-secure strategy}.

-\textbf{Global strategy synthesis.} In summary, (a) losing ECs should be avoided and will be by a strategy that optimizes the expectation on the MDP~$\markovProcess'$; (b) in winning ECs, $\playerOne$ can obtain the expectation of the EC (at some arbitrarily low~$\varepsilon$ close) \textit{and} ensure the worst-case threshold.
+\textbf{Global strategy synthesis.} In summary, (a) losing ECs should be avoided and will be by a strategy that optimizes the expectation on the MDP~$\markovProcess'$; (b) in winning ECs, $\playerOne$ can obtain ($\varepsilon$-closely) the expectation of the EC \textit{and} ensure the worst-case threshold.

 Hence, we finally compare the value $\thresholdExp^{\ast}$ with the expected value threshold $\thresholdExp$ (line~\ref{alg:mp_maxExpComp}): (i) if it is strictly higher, we conclude that there exists a finite-memory strategy satisfying the $\BWC$ problem, and (ii) if it is not, we conclude that there does not exist such a strategy.